fajrif/village/README.md

 mini blog engine inside your Rails 3 application.

-So Village are the combination of it, combination of all unnecessary files, nasty that you definitely don't want them to be stored into your database, rather than just read from the disk and just use `http_caching`, `memcached` or whatever caching mechanism you wish to use in your production mode.
+So Village are the combination of it, combination of all unnecessary files, nasty that you definitely don't want to be stored into the database, rather than just read from the disk and just use `http_caching`, `memcached` or whatever caching mechanism you wish to use in your production mode.

 Village is compatible with Rails 3 only and the gem is hosted on [RubyGems.org](https://rubygems.org/gems/village).